Carterc7/RecipeApi/README.md

 ### How Migrations Work
-'dotnet ef migrations add InitialCreate' is the command that will generate an InitialCreate.cs EF Core scans the DBContext and finds all DbSet<T> properties to build tables off of.
+'dotnet ef migrations add InitialCreate' is the command that will generate an InitialCreate.cs EF Core scans the DBContext and finds all DbSet(T) properties to build tables off of.
-Since we only have DbSet<Recipe>, only the Recipes table is created.
+Since we only have DbSet(Recipe), only the Recipes table is created.
 'dotnet ef database update' executes the SQL commands in the migration.
-When we ran that in this project, the Recipes table was created in the RecipeApiDb db because that's what we configured in our connectionString, RecipeDbContext, and Program.cs
+When we ran that in this project, the Recipes table was created in the RecipeApiDb db because that's what we configured in our connectionString, RecipeDbContext, and Program.cs.
 1. **Model Changes**: Modify your `Recipe` model or `RecipeDbContext` configuration
 2. **Generate Migration**: `dotnet ef migrations add MigrationName`
 3. **Apply to Database**: `dotnet ef database update`